Teevity/ice/README.md

 2. Reservation capacity poller

-  To use BasiicReservationService, you should also run reservation capacity poller, which will poll different accounts for reservation capacities and store the reservation capacities history in a file in s3 bucket.
+  To use BasicReservationService, you should also run reservation capacity poller, which will call ec2 API (describeReservedInstances) to poll reservation capacities for each reservation owner account defined in ice.properties.
+The reservation capacities history is stored in a file in s3 bucket.
 To run reservation capacity poller, following steps below:

     2.1 Set ice.reservationCapacityPoller=true in ice.properties

-    2.2 Set up access to make describeReservedInstances API call.

-      If running locally, set the following system properties at runtime:

-          ice.reservationAccessKeyId
-          ice.reservationSecretKey

-      If running on a ec2 instance and you want to use the credentails in the instance metadata, you can leave the above two properties unset.

-    2.3 If you IAM account to make the describeReservedInstances API call, also set the following system properties:

-          ice.reservationRoleResourceName
-          ice.reservationRoleSessionName
+    2.2 Make sure you set up reservation owner accounts in ice.properties.
+For example: ice.owneraccount.account1=
+          ice.owneraccount.account2=account3,account4
+          ice.owneraccount.account5=account6

+    2.3 If you need to poll reservation capacity of different accounts, set up IAM roles.
+Then specify the assumed role in ice.properties.
+For example, if assumed role "ice" is used: ice.owneraccount.account1.role=ice
+          ice.owneraccount.account2.role=ice
+          ice.owneraccount.account5.role=ice

 3. On-demand instance cost alert